Search

 2. A second or more grade of D (D, D-, D+) over the student’s tenure at DKU

-All students issued an academic warning are required to meet with the Director for Academic Advising or designee to discuss their academic progress.
+All students issued an academic warning are required to meet with the Director of Academic Advising or delegate to discuss their academic progress.
 Students should also consult with their academic advisor.

 Academic Probation